DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-seed.md

 *Note:* Tails can be pretty slow if you use an old computer, make sure it's really stuck and not only slow before troubleshooting.

+## Run Electrum on Tails

+Once everything is started (the desktop should be loaded), start by making sure that the WiFi is disconnected (arrow in upper right corner, should say “Wi-Fi not connected).

+Then do the following:
+* Insert your USB3 in the computer.
+* Open the home folder (double click on the icon on the desktop).
+* Change folder to your USB, it should be visible in the sidebar (/media/amnesia/your_usb)
+* Drag the Electrum appimage to the Home folder (in the sidebar or to the folder on the desktop)
+* Open a new terminal window by going to `Applications>Favorites>Terminal`
+* Type `$ chmod a+x electrum-3.3.4-x86_64.AppImage` (change the name if you use another version).
+* Start Electrum by typing `$ ./electrum-3.3.4-x86_64.AppImage`

+Electrum should now start.

 ## Generating the seed with Electrum

-Once started, make sure WiFi is disconnected (arrow in upper right corner, should say “Wi-Fi not connected).
+Once started,
 Go to Applications (upper left corner)>Internet>Electrum Bitcoin Wallet.
 Click on `Launch` if a window about persistence appears.

 The Electrum – Install Wizard should appear.
 The name of the wallet isn’t important (it will be deleted), so “default_wallet” is ok.
 Click Next: